LimeChain/forta-bots/forta-agents-linked/README.md

 ## Description

-Detects if a FORTA Bot has been assigned in a predefined threshold
+Detects if a FORTA Bot has been linked over 5 minutes after being updated

 ## Supported Chains